TencentARC/ArcNerf/docs/datasets.md

 360 self-captured data.
 Like `LLFF`, processed with `Colmap`.
 For fair comparison, test/val images have not overlapping with train images.(Just like `LLFF`)
 - scene_name: scene_name that is the folder name under `MipNeRF360`.
 Use it to be identifier.
-- testhold: is used for separate the train/test images like `LLFF`.
-But `LLFF` use `skip` to do that.
+- test_holdout: is used for separating the train/test images.
 - skip: different from `LLFF`, skip here is used to skip the final train/test images for fast image loading.

 ```